ccswbs/web-components/development-guide.md

 - `src/components`: This is where all the components are stored.
 Each component has its own directory with the component's files inside.
-- `src/global.scss`: This is where global styles are stored.
+- `src/styles/global.scss`: This is where global styles are stored.
 This acts as a place to define css variables as well as any other styles that are needed outside the shadow dom of any specific component.
+- `src/styles`: This is where any scss files that are meant to be imported into a component's stylesheet, for example `src/styles/theme.scss` contains variables, mixins, etc that make it easier for a consistent style between components.
 - `src/index.html`: This is the html file for the demo page.
 This is where you can add new components and other markup to the demo page.
 - `src/index.ts`: This is the entry point for the demo page.
 This file should not be modified.